IBMRedbooks/zikipedia/dictionary/D.md

 * This is a z/OS hardware capability that allows the user's virtual addresses to be translated into real addresses when interpreted by the processor.

 ### Data Set
-> 💡 _A data set is functionaly the same as a Unix file even though data sets are structurally different from Unix files._
+> 💡 _In general, a data set is functionaly the same as a Unix file even though data sets are structurally different from Unix files._

 * Functionally speaking, a data set is just a file.

 ### DASD *(Direct Access Storage Device)*
 > 💡 _This is like the z/OS version of the SSDs and hard drives you use on your PC._

-* A disk device.
+* A disk/storage device.

 ### DB2
 > 💡 _Note that DB2 is optimized to leverage z/OS capabilities._